bobbasworld/dfc_nft_minting_dapp/README.md

 Make sure you copy the contract ABI from remix and paste it in the `public/config/abi.json` file.
 (follow the youtube video if you struggle with this part).

-Now you will need to create and change 2 images and a gif in the `public/config/images` folder, `bg.png`, `example.gif` and `logo.png`.
+Now you will need to create and change 2 images and a gif in the `public/config/images` folder, `dfc-hero-bg.svg`, `dfcgif.gif` and `minting-app-logo.svg`.

 Next change the theme colors to your liking in the `public/config/theme.css` file.